Shraiyash/LWC_CIphers_for_IoT/README.md

 ## Contributing

-Contributions to this repository are welcome!
-If you have ideas for additional LWC ciphers, improvements to existing implementations, or bug fixes, feel free to open an issue or submit a pull request.
+Contributions to this repository are not welcome!
+If you have ideas for additional LWC ciphers, improvements to existing implementations, or bug fixes, feel free to contact me via email at shraiyash.pandey@gmail.com.

 Before contributing, please ensure that your changes comply with the repository's coding standards and licensing.